Legal Update – Arbitration Act 2025 Receives Royal Assent

 News & Insights

-Co-authored by Astraea’s James Ramsden KC and Dr Khrystyna Khanas, and Alexandr Chernykh – the Official Representative of the Ukrainian National Bar Association in the UK.
+Co-authored by Astraea’s Dr Khrystyna Khanas and Alexandr Chernykh – the Official Representative of the Ukrainian National Bar Association in the UK.

 Read article